Planning for the future redisplay of gallery 7.

-We are working with artist Suzanne Lacy on a project called Uncertain Futures, co-researching with a group of older women of colour what has been revealed by Covid-19 and re-visiting a work by Lacy from 2013 called Cleaning Conditions, which will be on display soon.
+We are working with artist Suzanne Lacy on a project called Uncertain Futures, co-researching with a group of women over 50 issues around work in regards to age, race, gender and class and re-visiting a work by Lacy from 2013 called Cleaning Conditions, which will be on display soon.
 We’ve started the change by purchasing Craig Oldham’s poster Key Workers for the publicly-owned collection and displayed it in Gallery 7 along with a selection of work related art to begin exploring questions about Work in the past, present and future.
 We invite you to join in and ask the same questions with us.

 Who Are Key Workers?

 How Does Work Relate to Time?